-- 3.6 Noise monitoring at 2 monitoring stations, M3 Cognitio College and M4 Lee Kau Yan Memorial College, was conducted as schedule in the reporting period except 31 March 2014.
-Noise monitoring at M3 on 31March 2014 was rescheduled to 3 April 2014 due to heavy rain.
-Noise monitoring at monitoring station, M9 Tak Long Estate, had started on 2nd April 2014 and conducted as schedule in the reporting period. - 3.7 No Action/Limit Level exceedance was recorded for construction noise monitoring in the reporting quarter. - 3.8 The graphical presentations of the noise monitoring results are shown in Appendix D.
+- 3.6 Noise monitoring at 3 monitoring stations, M3 Cognitio College, M4 Lee Kau Yan Memorial College and M9 Tak Long Estate, was conducted as schedule in the reporting period.
+No Action/Limit Level exceedance was recorded for construction noise monitoring in the reporting quarter. - 3.7 The graphical presentations of the noise monitoring results are shown in Appendix D.